akhromieiev/eleventy-netlify-boilerplate/pages/about.md

   key: About
   order: 1
 ---
 Hello!
 My name is Roman and I'm glad to see you here.
-Here you can find the posts of mine.
+Here you can find some useful posts to help you travel smarter, some tips and tricks.